If you currently play for a BJSA travel team, please click below to register for the Spring 2015 travel soccer season:

-Tryouts for BJSA travel soccer teams forming for the Fall 2014 – Spring 2015 seasons will be held during the first two weeks of June.
+Tryouts for next year’s BJSA travel soccer teams forming for the Fall 2015 – Spring 2016 seasons will be held during the first two weeks of June, 2015.
+The travel soccer tryout schedule along with Fall 2015 registration information will be posted in May.
 Two tryouts will be held for each team.
 All players must be registered before the first tryout.
 A completed BJSA registration form & applicable fee must be mailed to our P.O.
 Box or brought to the coach before your child can participate in the tryout.
 If you register online, please bring a copy of your confirmation to the tryout.
 The complete travel tryout schedule is listed below.

 - Players must arrive at least 15 minutes prior to the start of tryouts to get checked in.